-The person served participates in decision making, directing, and planning that affects his or her life.
+The person served participates in decision making, directing, and planning that affects the person's life.
 Efforts to include the person served in the direction or delivery of those services/supports are evident.

-- Services are person-centered and individualized - Persons are given information about the organization's purposes and ability to address desired outcomes
+- Services are person centered and individualized - Persons are given information about the organization's purposes and ability to address desired outcomes